Too Old For Gen Z, Too Young For Millennials: Life As A Confused Zillennial

 The zillennial's defining trait might be a constant state of identity crisis but according to a series of Reddit forums, the determining factor seems to come down to whether or not you remember 9/11.
 Whereas millennials were old enough to fully understand the events of the day, Gen Z might not even have been born; zillennials, meanwhile, likely have hazy memories of the event, with most of us just starting school at the time.
 It’s this type of experience that underpins the differences between the two groups and solidifies zillennials as a breed of their own.

 Another massive telltale sign of the zillennial experience is the devices they grew up on.
 While Gen Z are known as ‘tech natives’ due to being born with iPads at their fingertips, millennials fondly reminisce about the days of brick phones – neither of which relates to the experiences of mid to late '90s babies.
 The zillennial's first phone was likely a flip or slide up before we quickly moved into the Blackberry sphere, with BBM pins being the digital currency of the day.
-Spending middle school evenings using MSN on a family-controlled desktop computer and high school nights scrolling through Snapchat, the succession of tech and social media was exponential.
+Spending primary school evenings using Bebo on a family-controlled desktop computer and sixth form nights scrolling through Snapchat, the succession of tech and social media was exponential.

 Advertisement

-Zillennials experienced the same rapid crossover period in popular culture, too, moving from That’s So Raven to Hannah Montana, Harry Potter to The Hunger Games, Mean Girls to Twilight.
+Zillennials experienced the same rapid crossover period in popular culture, too, moving from That’s So Raven to Hannah Montana, Harry Potter to The Hunger Games, Mean Girls to Angus, Thongs and Perfect Snogging.
 Zillennials had the good fortune of enjoying the best of what millennials had to offer while laying the groundwork for Gen Z’s social-first stars of today.
 Before influencers existed, we had the rise of the YouTube ‘vlog squad’, with zillennials practically paying for the bricks that built Zoella’s mansion.
-Our coming of age was epitomized by Tumblr fandoms and every single pop artist having a group name for their legion of followers (shout out to my fellow Beliebers, you should probably start using eye cream now).
+Our coming of age was epitomised by Tumblr fandoms and every single pop artist having a group name for their legion of followers (shout out to my fellow Beliebers, you should probably start using eye cream now).

 There were the quintessential fashion moments too.
 Zillennials are too young to have plucked their eyebrows into oblivion, too old to have known how to fill them in properly.
-While you might have shopped in the last years of La Senza Girl, your mid-teens were dominated by buying clothes at Aeropostale, which you accessorized with foundation lips, clumpy mascara and fringe comb-over.
+While you might have shopped in the last years of Tammy Girl, your mid-teens were dominated by buying clothes at New Look, which you accessorised with foundation lips, clumpy mascara and fringe comb-over.
 It’s also likely that disco pants and American Apparel hoodies featured on your Christmas list over the years, alongside a tub of Dream Matte Mousse and Barry M 100 lipstick (bonus points if you box-dyed your hair RiRi red).

 Advertisement